 - 1 Launch Dell Backup and Recovery.

 - 2 Click or tap the Recovery tile, and then select Recover your Data.

 - 3 Click or tap Browse, choose your files and folders, then select OK.

-- 4 Click or tap Restore Now
+- 4 Click or tap Restore Now.

-- 5 Follow the instructions on the screen.
+- 5 Follow the on-screen instructions.